KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: The System Prompt

-\textbf{``If any check fails, continue working instead of finishing.''} Without this instruction, the model may call \texttt{finish(success=True)} even when it knows a check has failed, rationalizing that the failure is ``minor'' or ``unrelated.''
+\textbf{``If any check fails, keep working.''} Without this instruction, the model may call \texttt{finish(success=True)} even when it knows a check has failed, rationalizing that the failure is ``minor'' or ``unrelated.''
 The instruction makes the rule absolute: no finishing until all checks pass.

-\textbf{``If you have retried the same fix 3 times without progress, step back, rethink the approach from scratch, and try a different strategy.''} LLMs can enter repetitive loops where they apply the same incorrect fix repeatedly, each time hoping for a different result.
+\textbf{``After 3 failed retries of same fix, rethink from scratch.''} LLMs can enter repetitive loops where they apply the same incorrect fix repeatedly, each time hoping for a different result.
 The three-retry threshold forces the model to break out of such loops by abandoning the current approach and reconsidering the problem from first principles.
 This is analogous to the debugging heuristic ``if you've been staring at the same code for twenty minutes, you're looking in the wrong place.''